Jet-Set Bohemian: Miami’s New-Age Spa MovementPhoto courtesy of The Spa at The Standard Spa: Adrian Gaut Travel Features Miami

 Photo courtesy of Faena Hotel Miami Beach

-Revival-style Biltmore in Miami with its signature 93-foot copper tower (designed after the Giralda Tower in Seville), is a Coral Gables landmark that hosted galas and fashion shows back in the Jazz Age of the 1930s and 1940s.
+The Mediterranean Revival-style Biltmore in Miami with its signature 93-foot copper tower (designed after the Giralda Tower in Seville), is a Coral Gables landmark that hosted galas and fashion shows back in the Jazz Age of the 1930s and 1940s.
 After a $40 million, 10-year renovation in the 1990s, the historic hotel tacked on a spa that’s now heavy on holistic treatments.

 Dubbed “Benessere,” which translates to well-being in Italian, the wellness program features traditional Asian treatments like acupuncture and reiki, but also looks to age-old Mediterranean remedies like Thalassotherapy, playing on the sea water therapies of the ancient Greeks and Romans.
 Of course the spa doesn’t dismiss the notion of chakras, and a few treatments like the Abhyanga massage work Ayurvedic medicated oil into these seven spots using a rhythm meant to bring balance to the body.

-Acqualina Spa by ESPA on Sunny Isles Beach, you’ll find classic spa amenities like arctic ice fountains and Finnish dry heat saunas in addition to pink Himalayan Salt Walls, the first at a Florida resort.
+At five-star Acqualina Spa by ESPA on Sunny Isles Beach, you’ll find classic spa amenities like arctic ice fountains and Finnish dry heat saunas in addition to pink Himalayan Salt Walls, the first at a Florida resort.
 Filled with 84 trace minerals said to naturally purify air, these walls work as a mood booster and stress reliever, getting rid of any surrounding negative vibes.

 For something a bit more hands-on, try the spa’s Ama Releasing Abhyanga Treatment, which starts with a balancing foot ritual followed by a full body salt and oil scrub.
 A warm oil and herb infusion is massaged into energy points releasing tension, before wrapping up with Shirodhara, where oil is poured into the third eye through the scalp to immediately offer a sense of calm.

-go-to for locals, The Standard Spa, Miami Beach is no stranger to holistic practices with its combo hydrotherapy playground (think Turkish hamam and saltwater infinity pool by the bay) and new-age-inspired ashram atmosphere.
+A long-time go-to for locals, The Standard Spa, Miami Beach is no stranger to holistic practices with its combo hydrotherapy playground (think Turkish hamam and saltwater infinity pool by the bay) and new-age-inspired ashram atmosphere.
 This is the kind of spot where you’ll want to spend an entire day indulging in the healing process.
 Start with an algae-infused mud bath, letting the sun do all the work as the mud hardens and works out toxins.
 Then head over for a soak in the al fresco tubs overlooking Biscayne Bay, sipping on a coconut-almond juice along the way.

 Crystals here are not only used in soaking tubs, they’re also integrated into balancing facials with gemstone exfoliation and a crystal mask—plus a bit of energy healing—designed to hydrate and smooth out your skin.
 Once the spa session wraps up, take part in one of the twilight activities like yoga and crystal bowl healing, using meditation and movement to connect mind and body becoming all the more centered before sipping on a sundowner frosé at Lido by the water.